phoebe-q/newsroom-project/timelog.md

 - _1 hour_ - Met with Richard for our weekly session - we discussed changing the application to be single page to make processes more visible to the user.

 ## Week 21
 ### 21 Feb 2022
+- _4 hours_ refactored designs to suit this one-page version of the system

+### 22 Feb 2022
+- _4 hours_ refactored stucture of application to include article search, youtube search and topic modelling as events

 ## Week 22

 ### 28 Feb 2022
+- _3 hours_ refactored topic modelling to be more modular
+- _1 hour_ refactored search of articles
+- _2 hours_ refactored search of youtube and downloading of subtitles to be more modular

+### 1 March 2022
+- _3 hours_ discovered bugs in both topic modelling and subtitles - debugged to attempt to understand why this was happening

 ### 5 March 2022
 - _1 hour_ - Fixed issue with subtitles not matching the correct video.
 Had to make sure all files deleted after use and changed .vtt file to have title of videoID rather than integer to make it easier to match.